Help build a new convent for the Dominican Sisters of Mary Immaculate

-The new convent, being built in a monastic style, is horseshoe shaped and opens to a courtyard.
-It will improve the lives of the 10 sisters who help educate the Catholic youth of the diocese and have more space so that more sisters can come to work in the diocese.
+The new convent being built is a monastic style and opens to a courtyard.
+It will improve the lives of the sisters who help educate the Catholic youth of the diocese and include space for expansion.

 The order has 39 sisters teaching at 18 different universities, high schools, and elementary schools in several dioceses.

-In the Fort Worth diocese, the sisters are at St. George Catholic School, St. Joseph, St. John the Apostle, St. Rita, Holy Family, St. Peter the Apostle, Nolan, and in parish ministries as directors of religious education at St. Jude Church in Mansfield.
+In the Fort Worth diocese, the sisters teach at St. George, St. Joseph, St. John the Apostle, St. Rita, Holy Family, St. Peter the Apostle, and Nolan Catholic, and serve as director of religious education at St. Jude Church in Mansfield.

 We pray for fidelity in carrying out our traditional charism, and we know we can’t do it if we don’t have the practical means,” Sister Ann Nguyen, OP, one of the 10 Dominican sisters in the Fort Worth diocese said.
 “In this manner, through the capital campaign to build a new convent, we can extend our apostolate with practical means to better serve the people of God, particularly in the Fort Worth Diocese.Dominican Sisters of Mary Immaculate